hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

         groupAndAccumulate(Entry<String, Long>::getKey, initialZero,
                 (Long count, Entry<String, Long> wordAndCount) -> count + wordAndCount.getValue())
 );
 ```

 This vertex is very similar to the previous accumulator vertex, except
-we are combining two accumulated values, instead of accumulated  one for
+we are combining two accumulated values instead of accumulated one for
 each word.

 The final vertex is the output &mdash; we want to store the output in